 Nephrotic syndrome secondary to lupus nephritis

-Three weeks of weight loss, intermittent fevers, worsening peripheral oedema, and ascites.
-Cachectic and anaemic.
+Three weeks of weight loss, intermittent fevers, worsening peripheral edema, and ascites.
+Cachectic and anemic.

 Loading Stack -

 Severe generalized fluid overload (pleural effusions, pericardial effusion, large volume ascites, subcutaneous edema).
 Right renal vein thrombosis.
 These findings can be seen in nephrotic syndrome - consider urinalysis.

 Two hypodense with peripheral enhnacement liver lesions likely represent hemangiomata.
 No clear evidence of malignancy.